 Teaching at Cambridge comprises lectures organised by the Faculty, and supervisions organised by the College.
 In the first year supervisions, typically with two students, an hour is spent with the supervisor discussing a topic for which the students have prepared in advance by writing an essay or solving a set of problems.
 Because students submit the supervision work in advance, the supervisor has an opportunity to give detailed feedback and students are able to enjoy continuous learning on a more personal level than would be possible in larger groups.

 The total workload, with around fifteen lectures and two or three supervisions per week, can be very demanding.
 Nonetheless, the vast majority of students enjoy a variety of extra-curricular activities.
 University-wide organisations cater for almost any special interest, many of which have counterparts within Fitzwilliam.
-As well as fielding teams across a wide range of sports, the College provides especially well for students with musical interests.

 We aim to attract well-motivated applicants who find economics an exciting subject, and who wish to learn as much about it as Cambridge can teach them.
 Many Fitzwilliam economists have studied Economics at 'A' level, but it is certainly not a requirement for the course.
 A lively interest in economic issues is much more important than school study, although students without 'A' level would be well advised to do some reading on the subject during the summer before they come up to Fitzwilliam - the first year lectures assume no previous knowledge of economic theory, but cover a lot of ground very quickly.

 Our standard conditional offer for this subject is usually A*A*A at A Level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 Fitzwilliam College usually requires that one A* mark be in mathematics.
 We may modify offers to take account of individual circumstances.